MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Class** - Name of the class where error occurred

-- **CreativeId** - The id of notification which uniquely identifies the notification and its content.
+- **CreativeId** - The ID of notification which uniquely identifies the notification and its content.

 - **ErrorDetails** - Details on the error